Overview

 This guide provides step-by-step solutions for common issues with the Opensense Outlook Add-in, covering installation, deployment, permissions, signature behavior, and functionality errors.
 Whether the add-in is missing, not applying signatures correctly, or experiencing sync issues, this resource helps diagnose and resolve problems efficiently.
 Use this guide to ensure a smooth experience and proper configuration of the add-in within Microsoft Outlook.

-Inconsistent Behavior
+Inconsistent Add-in Behavior

 If you experience inconsistent behavior with auto-insertion, field edits, the multi-signature selector, or any other feature, start by resetting the cache within the Settings tab of the add-in pane.
 The current add-in version is displayed at the bottom of the pane on every screen.
-Refer to the screenshot below for guidance.
+Refer to the screenshot below for an overview.

 Field Edits Not Populating Data